Hubear41/Sketchy-Magic/README.md

 **Day 3**

     [] Allow enemies to pick up and move with crystal.
-    [] Complete at least 2 enemy types and their functionality.
+    [] Have the map re-orient when crystal is dropped [] Complete at least 2 enemy types and their functionality.
     [] Have the game run several rounds with increasing enemies.